finkel-lang/finkel/doc/contents/language-syntax.rst

 Language Syntax
 ===============

-The sk language is made from sk kernel keywords and sk core keywords.
+The Finkel language is made from Finkel kernel keywords and Finkel core keywords.

-The sk kernel keywords are designed to be compatible with `Haskell 2010 <https://www.haskell.org/onlinereport/haskell2010/>`_, with few exceptions.
-The syntax for literal values and function applications are also defined in the sk kernel.
-The rest of this section will go through the sk kernel language syntax with small example codes.
-Each sk code is compared to an equivalent Haskell code.
+The Finkel kernel keywords are designed to be compatible with `Haskell 2010 <https://www.haskell.org/onlinereport/haskell2010/>`_, with few exceptions.
+The syntax for literal values and function applications are also defined in the Finkel kernel.
+The rest of this section will go through the Finkel kernel language syntax with small example codes.
+Each Finkel code is compared to an equivalent Haskell code.

-The sk core keywords are implemented as macros made from sk kernel.
+The Finkel core keywords are implemented as macros.
+Details of the Finkel core keywords are described in the `haddock API documentation
-Details of sk core keywords are described in the `haddock API documentation <https://hackage.haskell.org>`_ of the ``sk-core`` package.
+<https://hackage.haskell.org>`_ of the ``finkel-core`` package.

 Literals